-A disillusioned war veteran, Captain Rannulph Junah, reluctantly agrees to play a game of golf.
+A disillusioned war veteran, Captain Rannulph Junuh, reluctantly agrees to play a game of golf.
 He finds the game futile until his caddy, Bagger Vance, teaches him the secret of the authentic golf stroke which turns out also to be the secret to mastering any challenge and finding meaning in life.
 Written by

 19 of 23 people found this review helpful.